-Pre investment, the following PAI indicators are considered:

-abrdn applies a number of norms and activity based screens
+Pre investment, the following PAI indicators are considered: abrdn applies a number of norms and activity based screens

-- Exposure to fossil fuel sector thermal coal extraction (more than 5% of revenue is excluded), thermal coal power generation (more than 20% revenue excluded, unless identified as a Transition Focused Company) and companies investing directly in new thermal coal generation capacity in their own operations are excluded. - The Fund uses norms-based screens and controversy filters to exclude companies that may be in breach of international norms described in the OECD guidelines for multinational enterprises and the UN guiding principles on business and human rights. - Exposure to Controversial weapons. - Exposure to Tobacco production (more than 5% of revenue is excluded).
+- Exposure to fossil fuel sector thermal coal extraction (more than 5% of revenue is excluded), thermal coal power generation (more than 20% revenue excluded, unless identified as a Transition Focused Company) and companies investing directly in new thermal coal generation capacity in their own operations are excluded - The Fund uses norms-based screens and controversy filters to exclude companies that may be in breach of international norms described in the OECD guidelines for multinational enterprises and the UN guiding principles on business and human rights, as well as state owned entities in countries which violate norms. - Exposure to Controversial weapon and Conventional weapons systems, components, and support systems and services. - Exposure to Gambling (more than 5% of revenue excluded). - Exposure to Tobacco production (more than 5% of revenue excluded), and wholesale trading (more than 5% of revenue excluded).